 The current ratio is a vital ratio used by various lending institutions and investors to assess a company’s liquidity.
 It reflects how efficiently a business can pay off its day-to-day liabilities with its current assets.

 Current assets are liquid assets that a company can hope to convert into cash within a year.
 Some of the existing assets are cash, inventory and receivables.
 Current liabilities are liabilities that a business expects to pay within a year.
-These include some payables and bank overdrafts.
+These include some payables and bank accounting overdrafts.

 The current ratio also reflects a company’s ability to manage its current assets.
 A high level of receivables may suggest poor receivable management policies, such as not checking out customers’ credit scores before selling them on credit.
 A high level of payables may indicate an inability on a company’s part to pay off its debts as and when they arise.